denismurphy/vanilla-ng/README.md

 ### 📘 TypeScript Support
 Develop with confidence using full TypeScript support for enhanced developer experience and type safety.

-## 🤝 Contributing

-We welcome contributions and suggestions to improve this library!
-If you encounter a bug or have an idea for a new feature, please open an issue or submit a pull request.

-## 👨‍💻 Authors

-- **Denis Murphy**

 ## 📄 License

 This code is licensed under the MIT License.